pagkly/Zed/Investopedia3/Net Premium Definition.md

 Net Premium Definition
 ## What Is Net Premium?

-Net premium, an insurance industry accounting term, is calculated as the expected [present value (PV)](https://www.investopedia.com/terms/p/presentvalue.asp) of an insurance policy’s benefits, _minus_ the expected PV of future [premiums](https://www.investopedia.com/terms/p/premium.asp).
+Net premium, an insurance industry accounting term, is calculated as the expected [[present value (PV)]](https://www.investopedia.com/terms/p/presentvalue.asp) of an insurance policy’s benefits, _minus_ the expected PV of future [[premiums]](https://www.investopedia.com/terms/p/premium.asp).
 The net premium calculation does not take into account future expenses associated with maintaining the insurance policy.

 Net premiums, along with gross premiums, help an insurance company to determine how much it owes in state taxes.